This is what she wanted: a story. Maggie wanted to be part of a story. With her hands around my neck she was finally getting what she wanted.

-The purple hair— we went over that already.
+Purple hair— we went over that already.
 And I’m pretty sure I’ve mentioned how attractive she was and is.
-Trust me: you’d hit it.
+That’s all you really need to know.
+Also, trust me: you’d hit it.
 I know I did.

 If you hate spoilers then you’re definitely reading the wrong story, by the way.